ldj01/e-s-t/README.md

 ## NOTE - The products produced by this software have not been validated and are considered prototype.

-## Land Surface Temperature 0.0.2 Release Notes
+## Land Surface Temperature 0.0.4 Release Notes
-Release Date: March 2016
+Release Date: July 2016

-This application produces Land Surface Temperature products for Landsats 5, and 7.
+This application produces Land Surface Temperature products for Landsats 4, 5, 7 and 8.

 ## Product Descriptions
 See the [PLACE HOLDER](butter) product guide for information about the Land Surface Temeprature products.

 ## Release Notes
-* Version Change
+* Version change
+* Updated emissivity coefficients

 ## Installation